Pernil al Horno

 - Slice the roast thinly and serve with the pan gravy on the side.

-Pernil al Horno Variations
+Pernil al Horno Notes and Variations

 - The adobo marinade is traditionally made with a mortar and pestle.
 The blender or food processor are quicker.